Christian-Gibson/Christian-Gibson/README.md

 - My name is Christian Gibson, software developer. 💻
-    - Began learning programming/development in 2021; intiailly by self teaching C# and C++, and learning more everyday.
+    - Began learning programming/development in 2020; initially by self teaching C# and C++, and learning more everyday.

-- Software development degree at WGU. 🏫
+- Software Development degree at WGU. 🏫

 - Very strong science background! 🔬
       -Including...Chemistry ⚗️